Lifyzer/Food-Scanner-API-Backend/README.md

 # Food Scanner API, Backend

-🍳 The YUMMIEST™ REST API for the Lifyzer Solution™ food scanner apps 😋 Thanks to data🤖, it will return back to its client apps the right result we expect 🥥
+🍳 The YUMMIEST™ REST API for the Lifyzer Solution™ food scanner apps 😋 Thanks to the power of data🤖, it will return back to its client apps the right result we expect 🥥

 ## Server Requirements